databricks/terraform-databricks-examples/examples/adb-external-hive-metastore/README.md

     `terraform apply`

-After the deployment of stage 1 completes, you should have a Databricks workspace running in your own VNet, a sql server and azure sql database in another VNet, and private link connection from your Databricks VNet to your sql server.

-Now we need to manually log into the Databricks workspace, such that you are added into the workspace (since you have Azure contributor role on the workspace resource, at lauch workspace time, you will be added as workspace admin).
-After first login, you can now proceed to stage 2.
+Now we log into the Databricks workspace, such that you are added into the workspace (since the user identity deployed workspace and have at least Contributor role on the workspace, upon lauching workspace, user identity will be added as workspace admin).

-Stage 2:
-1. Navigate into `stage-2-workspace-objects` folder.
-2. Configure input variables, see samples inside provided `terraform.tfvars`.
-You can get the values from stage 1 outputs.
-3. Init terraform and apply to deploy resources:

-    `terraform init`

-    `terraform apply`

-At this step, we've completes most of the work.
-The final step is to manually trigger the deployed job to run it only once.
+Once logged into workspace, the final step is to manually trigger the pre-deployed job.

 Go to databricks workspace - Job - run the auto-deployed job only once; this is to initialize the database with metastore schema.